mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What considerations must be taken given the internal body diode behavior?
 - What can you do to decrease the effect of the internal body diode?

-### Efficiency and Ripple
+### Efficiency, Ripple, and Switching Frequency
+- Why are buck converters more efficient than LDOs?
 - How to size inductors/capacitors to meet ripple spec?
 - Component-by-component analysis on efficiency and ripple impact.
 - What are some ways to increase efficiency?
 - What are some ways to decrease ripple?
-- How does switching frequency impact frequency/ripple?
+- How does switching frequency impact efficiency/ripple?
 - What components are most responsible for efficiency losses?
 - Why should ripple be decreased?
 - When does ripple not as matter as much?
+- What limits the switching frequency on the upper and lower ends?
+Why can't the switching frequency be 1THz or 1Hz?
+- How does switching frequency impact performance?

 ### PFM Operation
 - What can you do to increase efficiency at light loads?